BasharTS/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-1-swap.c - Contains a function that swaps the values of two integers
+2-strlen.c - Contains a function that return the lenght of a given string